BlueBirdBack/100-Days-of-GPTs/Day-13-Pix-Muse.md

 ### Conversation starters

-- "Pix Muse" has 4 steps
+- "Pix Muse" consists of 4 steps
-- Input "continue" if Step 3 doesn't begin
+- Type "continue" if any step fails to start automatically
-- Input or upload sth. to start
+- Enter or upload something to begin
-- Wait for the generated image
+- Please wait while the image is being generated

 ### Knowledge